ucd-cws/launchR/README.md

 to put R information in the registry, launchR will not find R. R can be installed for all users or as a local user.
 LaunchR will check for an all users installation first, and check for a local user installation as a backup if it can't find a copy installed for all users

+## Changelog
+0.2.5 Made RExecutionError have returncode and output attributes similar to CalledProcessError 0.2.4 Changed user library lookup to use the registry to account for redirected documents folders 0.2.3 Added RExecutionError to be caught when running R fails 0.2.1-0.2.2 Bugfixes
+0.2.0 Initial release